revilowaldow/BITC/Factions/Vermillion Hand/Kana.md

 Likes the dogs
 Like the people who you live with

-The Last Daughter of Lachaka
+Alias: The Last Daughter of Lachaka

 Father found allies who want to see a change in power